AyushGupta0202/FictionalCharacterQuiz/README.md

 # FictionalCharacterQuiz
 A quiz that tells which character are you.

-Fair use of intents and a bug free algorithm to match your character with totol accuracy.
+Fair use of intents and a bug free algorithm to match your character with total accuracy.